It can be concerning when you are walking your best furry friend, and suddenly, they hop on three legs.

 When your dog has a luxating patella, it is wise to find out as much information as possible to help your dog.
 Of critical importance is the exercise that a dog with a luxating patella can comfortably manage without damaging the joint further.

-- Can A Dog With A Patella Repair Exercise?
+- Should A Dog With Grade 1 Patella Luxation Go Walking?

 Can I Walk A Dog With A Luxating Patella?